monome/docs/grid/studies/rnbo/index.md

 }
 ```

 ## Closing

-We've created a minimal yet intuitive interface for rapidly exploring sequences.
-We can intuitively change event triggers, loop points, and jump around the data performatively.
-Many more features could be added, and there are numerous other ways to think about interaction between key press and light feedback in completely different contexts.
+We've created a minimal yet intuitive interface for rapidly exploring sequences -- we can change event triggers, loop points, and jump around the data performatively.
+Many more features could be added.
+There are numerous other ways to think about interaction between key press and light feedback in completely different contexts.

 ### Suggested exercises